tomchentw/react-google-maps/README.md

 ### Rule 5

 For event handlers on these components, you could bind them using React component convention.
-There's a list of evnet names exists in `eventLists` folder.
+There's a list of event names exists in `eventLists` folder.
 Find the supported event name and use the form of `on${ camelizedEventName }`.
 For example, If I want to add `center_changed` callback to a map instance, I'll do the following with `react-google-maps`:

 ```js
 <GoogleMap